Troubleshooting

 }

-Next, you need to specify the IP proxy and, if applicable, the IP range of your local network where you run the infrastructure:
+Furthermore, you need to specify the proxy IP and optionally the IP range of your local network where you run the infrastructure in the configuration:

 http: